• Skip to primary navigation

 Where/When: 525 E 6th St

-Since 1977 Esther’s has provided locals and tourists with great comedy and amazing magic right in the middle of 6th street.
+Since 1977, Esther’s has provided locals and tourists with great comedy and amazing magic right in the middle of 6th street.
 They claim to be “Texas’ most celebrated comedy troupe” and I have no doubt they are.
 The turnover of 6th street businesses and bars is high, which makes Esther’s Follies longevity seem downright miraculous.
-Clever, funny, and fun it’s worth checking out this Austin institution.
+It’s clever, hilarious, and loads of fun.
+Don’t miss out on checking it out!

 Uniqueness: Unexpected art in a pleasant park.